JulienBalestra/kube-csr/README.md

 ## Garbage collector - gc

-Delete once/periodically (`--daemon`, `--polling-period`) any csr who meets the chosen requirements:
+Delete any Kubernetes csr resources who meets the chosen requirements:

 * After the grace period
     * Annotated as fetched
     * Denied

+The garbage collector can be daemonized with the adapted flags.

+When daemonized, it exposes a prometheus endpoint with the associated [metrics](./docs/metrics.csv).

 ## Demo

 [![asciicast](https://asciinema.org/a/uIh0ujCiRiWJ6NOyLcEf369vq.png)](https://asciinema.org/a/uIh0ujCiRiWJ6NOyLcEf369vq)